 The Bank and certain of its affiliates and officers, including the Company, are the subject of a consolidated putative class action, filed in the United States District Court for the Southern District of New York, asserting claims under the federal securities laws on behalf of persons who purchased certain trust preferred securities issued by Deutsche Bank and its affiliates between October 2006 and May 2008.
 Claims are asserted under sections 11, 12(a)(2), and 15 of the Securities Act of 1933.
 An amended and consolidated class action complaint was filed on January 25, 2010.
-There is a motion to dismiss pending.
+On August 19, 2011, the court granted in part and denied in part the defendants' motion to dismiss.
+Defendants have moved for reconsideration of the portion of the decision denying the motion to dismiss.
+On September 20, 2011, plaintiffs filed a second amended complaint, which no longer includes claims based on the October 2006 issuance of securities.